drevops/git-artifact-destination/README.md

 # robo-git-artefact-destination
 Destination repository for [git-artifact](https://github.com/drevops/git-artifact) project

-# Wait, don't leave.
-This repo is NOT empty!

 Visit [Branches](https://github.com/drevops/git-artifact-destination/branches) tab to see all artifact branches pushed into this repo.

 ## `force-push` mode